piksalchaos/ghost-demo/README.md

 # Ghost Demo

-this is my week 2 toy for builspace nights and weekends!
+this is my week 2 toy for buildspace nights and weekends!

-I ended up switching my idea the last day, which is this toy is a little crappy.
+I ended up switching my idea on the last day, which is this toy is a little crappy.